babel-utils/babel-plugin-tester/README.md

 This file's contents will be used as the input into babel at transform time.

+Indentation is not stripped nor are the contents of the file trimmed before being passed to babel for transformation.

 ##### `output.js`

-This file, if provided, will have its contents compared with babel's output after transforming [`code.js`][40].
-It will have any indentation stripped and will be trimmed as a convenience for template literals.
+This file, if provided, will have its contents compared with babel's output, which is [`code.js`][40] transformed by babel and [formatted with prettier][41].

-This file must be provided unless the [`throws`][41] property is present in [`options.json`][20].
-Additionally, the extension of the output file can be changed with the [`fixtureOutputExt`][42] property.
+This file must be provided unless the [`throws`][42] property is present in [`options.json`][20].
+Additionally, the extension of the output file can be changed with the [`fixtureOutputExt`][43] property.

+Indentation is not stripped nor are the contents of the file trimmed before being compared to babel's output.

 ##### `exec.js`

-This file's contents will be used as the input into babel at transform time just like the [`code.js`][40] file, except the output will be _evaluated_ in the [same context][43] as the the test runner itself, meaning it has access to `expect`, `require`, etc. Use this to make advanced assertions on the output.
+This file's contents will be used as the input into babel at transform time just like the [`code.js`][40] file, except the output will be _evaluated_ in the [same context][44] as the the test runner itself, meaning it has access to `expect`, `require`, etc. Use this to make advanced assertions on the output.

+The test will pass unless an exception is thrown (e.g. when an `expect()` fails).

-For example, to test that [babel-plugin-proposal-throw-expressions][44] actually throws, your `exec.js` file might contain:
+For example, to test that [babel-plugin-proposal-throw-expressions][45] actually throws, your `exec.js` file might contain:

 ```javascript